- Vegetables

 Italian Heirloom Tomato

-If I could only have one tomato, Italian Heirloom would probably be it.
+If I could only have one tomato, Italian Heirloom would be it.
 First, it tastes wonderful fresh--great balance of sweet and tart, with full, complex flavor.
 Then, it's early, and bears heavily til frost, so you get a lot of tomatoes from each plant.
-Third, it is a great sauce tomato.
+It's the first big heirloom tomato to ripen for me.
+Fruits average 12 oz and some are over a lb.
+Third, it is the most resistant to sun scald of any tomato I've grown.
+Forth, it's a great sauce tomato.
+They melt into a creamy sauce with minimal cooking--and the flavor is terrific.
+Finally, it is incredibly easy to peel.
 The skins come off so easily that you can often peel them without even blanching.
-They melt into a creamy sauce with minimal cooking.
-And the flavor is terrific.
-An exception to the rule that multi-purpose varieties are usually mediocre--Italian Heirloom is excellent on all counts.
-Why doesn't everybody carry this tomato????Earlier and more prolific than Oxheart, which it replaces.
-70 days.
-25 seeds
+I dislike tomato skins, and when I use these raw, I can peel them in my hand as I slice them.

 Two tips to maximize flavor and minimize cracking: In areas where nights are cold, pick in the afternoon for best flavor.
 (Cold temps make tomatoes sour and tasteless, which is why we don't put them in the fridge.)
 Pick ripe and near-ripe fruit before you water, to avoid cracking and watery flavor.
 Fruit that has colored, but needs a couple of days for full ripeness will ripen with full flavor indoors.
 (This is nothing like the way agri-biz tomatoes are picked totally green and artificially ripened.)